 Choosing a domain is both easy and difficult.
 I was tremendously lucky that the .com of my title remained available (even if it’s a little long and TCFB is a bit of a mouthful, abbreviation-wise).
 Hopefully, your title is not something that has already been snapped up, but you can check by putting your blog title into Google and entering your domain into any number of domain checkers online (most hosts offer this service).
 Try to have a few folks take a look at your URL as well to make sure it isn’t accidentally inappropriate and that it makes sense.
 While .com is preferable, .net isn’t that bad either.
 Also, make sure the .com isn’t a rival with similar content because it will make it harder to make an impact in search engines.

 Hosts are a dime a dozen, but you want to make sure that your host has a pretty good reputation.
 In the past, I’ve tried Dreamhost, Hostgator, and Bluehost, all of which have good and bad qualities.
-Taking Control and Finding Balance started on Bluehost, but I moved it last summer to Siteground (affiliate link where I may make a small commission at no extra cost to you) based on the recommendation of a technological wizard, Grayson Bell.
+Taking Control and Finding Balance started on Bluehost, but I moved it last summer to Siteground (affiliate link) based on the recommendation of a technological wizard, Grayson Bell.
 It was a great recommendation and I highly recommend his free beginning WordPress course.

 Both hosts provided domains, storage space, back-ups, and WordPress support.
 Ultimately, I suspect your starter host won’t make that much of a difference until you grow, but the best thing I can tell you is to do your research before committing to a host!

 How to Build a Better Blog From Scratch in 7 Steps